plone/ansible-playbook/docs/vagrant.rst

-Testing with Vagrant
+pTesting with Vagrant
 --------------------

 This is really easy.
-Vagrant includes an Ansible provisioner and will run the playbook when you first run ``vagrant up`` and again when you run ``vagrant provisions``.
+Vagrant includes an Ansible provisioner and will run the playbook when you first run ``vagrant up`` and again when you run ``vagrant provision``.

 While Vagrant knows about Ansible, and the playbook specification is in your VagrantFile, you still must have Ansible itself available.